 In addition to strain data and associated segments, a number of analysis products produced by LVK working groups are publicly available.
-These include Bayesian posterior samples from parameter estimation pipelines, data represented in figures in publications, and skymaps of detected events.
-These data products are uploaded into repositories where experts may maintain and curate them, including the LIGO Document Control Center (DCC; [37]) and Zenodo [27].
-The LVK has recently adopted Zenodo as the preferred repository for published results, and now posts results to the Zenodo LVK Community [38].
-Where possible, these analysis products are linked from the GWOSC website in documentation supporting the associated data release to make these data products easy to find.
+These include posterior samples of source properties from parameter estimation pipelines, data represented in figures in publications, and skymaps of detected events.
+These data products are uploaded into repositories where experts may maintain and curate them, including the LIGO Document Control Center (DCC; [41]) and Zenodo [21].
+The LVK has recently adopted Zenodo as the preferred repository for published results, and now posts results to the Zenodo LVK Community [42].
+Many of these analysis products are linked from the GWOSC website in documentation supporting the associated data release to make these data products easy to find.

-One important data analysis result is a catalog of detected gravitational wave signals.
-Currently, GWOSC hosts the "Gravitational Wave Transient Catalog" (GWTC), a curated list of gravitational-wave events identified by the LVK, including estimates of the parameters for each source.
+Catalogs of detected signals represent an important class of data analysis results.
+GWOSC hosts the "Gravitational Wave Transient Catalog" (GWTC), a curated list of gravitationalwave events identified by the LVK, including estimates of the parameters for each source.
 This catalog is available in a number of different formats, and is periodically updated by the LVK working groups.
-For archival purposes, snapshots of the catalog are uploaded to Zenodo after each update [39].
+After each update, a snapshot of the catalog is archived on Zenodo.
+[43].